Banzai (TV series)

-Banzai is a British comedy gambling game show which spoofs Japanese game shows and general television style.
+Banzai is a British comedy gambling game show which spoofs Japanese game shows.
 It was produced by Radar, part of RDF Media.
 Each segment of the show is a silly or bizarre contest.
 Members of the viewing audience were encouraged to bet with each other on the outcome of each segment.

 Format

 The show plays off like a betting show.
 In each segment, a bizarre challenge is presented with a choice of outcomes.
 Viewers are given a short amount of time to 'place their bets' before the challenge starts.

-Betting contests on the show included grannies playing chicken with motorized wheelchairs, amputee football, egg eating, blindfolded gas pumping, and the length of time it would take an object to hit the ground after being dropped from a roof.
-The show also sometimes intentionally skirted the bounds of what some would consider appropriate television content; as in contests to guess which person in a lineup has the longest penis, or the biggest breast implants, or how long it takes a madagascar hissing cockroach to microwave.
+Betting contests on the show included grannies playing chicken with motorised wheelchairs, amputee football, egg eating, blindfolded petrol pumping, and the length of time it would take an object to hit the ground after being dropped from a roof.
+The show regularly skirted the bounds of what some would consider politically incorrect television content including nudity, sexuality, violence, swearing, racism, and sexism.
+Examples of the controversial contests would be to guess which man in a line-up has the longest penis, spying on lady nurses getting undressed, or who will first put their foot into a shoe filled with dog poo.

-The voiceovers (especially those by Burt Kwouk) are English deliberately spoken with a heavily exaggerated Asian accent ("prace your bets – no bet, no get"!).
-Many minor celebrities take part in the stunts, and the occasional more major celebrities like Rutger Hauer.
-Usually the celebrity would be ridiculed in the segment.
-Actor Peter Davison, for example, who formerly played The Doctor on Doctor Who, was asked which other Doctor Who actor (from Tom Baker, Jon Pertwee and Sylvester McCoy) he would most like to have sex with.
+Many minor, and occasionally major, celebrities took part in the stunts.
+Usually the celebrity would be ridiculed in the segment while they stay composed, straight-faced, and serious.
+In one, actor Peter Davison, was asked which of three other Doctor Who lead actors he would most like to have sex with.
+Celebrities appearing with Mr Shake Hands Man or Lady One Question would be caught unaware in public setting.

-Virtually every segment features background music, taken from the 1980s United Kingdom charts, with some from the 1970s.
+Virtually every segment features background music, taken from the 1970s or 80s United Kingdom charts.
+Voiceovers (Eiji Kusuhara, and especially those by Burt Kwouk) are Engrish spoken with a heavily exaggerated Asian accent ("prace your bets – no bet, no get!").
+At the end of each episode are the outtakes, often with the featured celebrities breaking their serious composure, and upcoming gambling contests that would never be shown.